CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

----
-lab:
-    title: 'Exercise 1 - Configure retention policies'
-    module: 'Module 5 - Implement and manage retention'
----

-## WWL Tenants - Terms of use

-If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

-Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

-Tenants must not be converted to a paid subscription.
-Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 # Lab 5 - Exercise 1 - Implement and manage retention

 You are Joni Sherman, a Compliance Administrator at Contoso Ltd. The company is tightening its data security strategy to reduce risk exposure related to financial data and privileged communications.
 You've been asked to configure Microsoft Purview retention solutions that support audit readiness, limit unnecessary data retention, and ensure proper oversight for sensitive communications.